scrapinghub/splash/docs/scripting-ref.rst

   the page is still loaded from ``url``, but it is rendered as if it was loaded from ``baseurl``: relative resource paths will be relative to ``baseurl``, and the browser will think ``baseurl`` is in address bar.
+* headers - a Lua table with HTTP headers to add/replace.
+These headers are only sent for the initial request, not for requests to related resources (this doesn't apply to user-agent and cookie headers though).

 **Returns:** ``ok, reason`` pair.
 If ``ok`` is nil then error happened during page load; ``reason`` provides an information about error type.